IND-3025 Introduction to Indigenous Studies - 10 ECTS

 The course starts with an overview and a thematic conceptualisation of the study field.
 The lectures introduce indigenous peoples' diverse realities and historical experiences from a comparative perspective.
 They also introduce different ways of doing indigenous research, theoretically and methodologically.
 The multidisciplinary basis of the programme is reflected in the course.

 An exercise in practical methods is required coursework.
-A field school to a Sami community is offered at the beginning of the course.
+A short field school is offered at the beginning of the course.

 Students who successfully complete the course should have achieved the following learning outcomes: